make-all/tuya-local/README.md

 - Simple Switch with Timer - a single switch and timer, will probably work for a lot of smart switches that are not covered by the more advanced configs above.

 ### Lights
-- Generic RGBCW/RGBWW lightbulb (confirmed with Lijun and Yandex branded bulbs, expected to match many more)
+- Generic RGBCW/RGBWW lightbulb (confirmed with Lijun branded bulb, expected to match others also)

 ### Covers
 - Simple Garage Door